open-telemetry/opentelemetry.io/content/en/docs/collector/internal-telemetry.md

 {{% alert title="Note" %}}

-Note that this configuration does not support emitting logs as there is no support for logs in OpenTelemetry Go SDK at this time.
+This configuration does not support emitting logs as there is no support for logs in OpenTelemetry Go SDK at this time.

 {{% /alert %}}